This article takes a look at how consumer psychology can be used to power up your copywriting strategy– tips, tricks and all.

 If you really want to capture attention, try moving the action verb to the beginning of your sentence.

 Because saying “You should run,” when a swarm of bees approaches may get someone’s attention, but yelling “RUN!!!” will get them to act.
 Fast.
+That “should” implies that you don’t have to take action and weakens the sense of urgency.

-4. Create an Information Gap
+4. Consumer Psychology: Create an Information Gap

 Initially, some situation uncovers a gap in our knowledge (the headline.)
 Then we feel the need to fill the gap (that’s the click through.)